MrTortoise/MrTortoise.github.io/_posts/2018-04-03-Lean-Architecture-dont-build-unnecessary-shit.md

 1. Because you haven't found a customer you have no idea what your business is going to look like
 1. You need to be able to try lots of different shit with **very short** lead times

+These 2 things need to be your architectural goal.

 ## This leads to _Lean Architecture_

 ### Having literally no architecture is faster than all other options